alistairgrenyer/saywrite/README.md

 ## Security Considerations

-- JWT tokens are never accessible in the renderer process
+- Tokens are delivered to the renderer via a single IPC event `auth:tokens` and stored using `authService`
-- All API calls are proxied through the main process
+- Tokens are never logged
-- Keytar provides OS-level secure storage
+- Electron security boundaries are preserved (`contextIsolation: true`, `nodeIntegration: false`)
-- Request/response validation with Zod schemas
+- Request/response validation can be layered at boundaries (e.g., with Zod)
-- Automatic token cleanup on 401 responses
+- Automatic token cleanup on refresh failures and logout

 ## Error Handling